Black Lightning: Things to Know About the CW’s New Superhero

 Black Lightning is the latest DC Comics character to get his own TV show.
-The CW has just issued a series order for a new drama centering on the comic book hero, who will be played by actor Cress Williams.
-Fans were recently treated to a sneak peak of the upcoming series in a trailer featuring all of The CW’s DC Comics-based shows (see above).
-The character was also featured in a standalone trailer that debuted in May 2017 (see below).
+The CW has launched a new drama centering on the comic book hero, played by actor Cress Williams.

 The project originated at Fox, but ultimately moved to the CW after the former ultimately decided to pass on it.
-Greg Berlanti, who is responsible for other DC hits, including Arrow and The Flash, will serve as a producer on the series.
-Meanwhile, Mara Brock Akil and Salim Akil (the duo behind The Game and Being Mary Jane) will co-write the pilot and also serve as producers alongside Berlanti.
+Greg Berlanti, who is responsible for other DC hits, including Arrow and The Flash, serves as a producer on the series.
+Meanwhile, Mara Brock Akil and Salim Akil (the duo behind The Game and Being Mary Jane) co-wrote the pilot and also serve as producers alongside Berlanti.

 So who exactly is TV’s next superhero?
 Here’s everything you need to know about the iconic character.

 Jefferson Pierce is a former Olympic gold medal-winning decathlete who returns with his family to his old neighborhood Suicide Slum, an impoverished part of Metropolis, after his father’s murder.
 As his day job, he works as the principal of Garfield High School.

 2. He has electricity-controlling powers

 As his superhero name suggests, Pierce has the power to generate, control, and manipulate electricity.
 He also has the ability to fly, and react and move at the speed of light.
 After hanging up his Black Lightning suit for some time, he is forced back into action when social injustices are brought onto his students and the rest of the community by corrupt businessmen, shady corporations, and a local organized criminal gang called the 100.